 Magnavox Enters the Picture

 After the outbreak of PONG, Ralph Baer makes a trip to Chicago and the November 1973 Music Operators of America (MOA) trade show, scouting out patent infringers.
 The display floor is booming with PONG clones, and when Baer returns to Sanders his boss looks at his memo listing the tens of thousands of PONG type units being sold and poses the question: “Why aren’t we in this business?”.
-Thusly is Baer forwarded some R&D cash and set up with a team of engineers to design upright arcade games, the highlight of which is to be a new circuit design that simulates realistic velocity functions, created by Bill Rusch.
+Thusly is Baer forwarded some R&D cash and set up with a team of engineers to design upright arcade games, the highlight of which is to be a new circuit design that simulates realistic velocity and geometry functions, created by Bill Rusch.
+The ice conditions in the hockey game can even be adjusted from slick to mushy, according to the players’ skill.
 Several prototype units of three arcade TV sports games, titled Skate-N-Score, Hit-N-Run, and Pro-Soccer are created and then tested out in the field at a local arcade in Salem, NH called Electro Games.
 They get an encouraging reception from players, easily beating other games from competitors like Atari and Midway.
 Sander’s wariness over committing to the arcade market, along with a strict interpretation of the previous TV game technology agreement with Magnavox, eventually sinks the whole coin-op venture.

-Bear’s original concept of a built-in TV/Videogame hybrid comes to fruition with Magnavox’s release of the $499 Model 4305 television set, featuring an electronic ping-pong game available at the touch of a button.
-Baer himself continues to invent and develop a remarkable number of videogame and electronic toy and game patents, with many ending up on the production line and to great success.
+Magnavox follows up the pioneering Odyssey with refined versions, including the Odyssey 100 and 200 models.
+Bear’s original concept of a built-in TV/Videogame hybrid comes to fruition with Magnavox’s release of the $499 Model 4305 19-inch television set, featuring an electronic ping-pong, hockey and smash game available at the touch of a button.
+Two controllers, with 12ft. cords and game difficulty and reset switches are included.
+By the end of 1976, the industry Baer and his team have helped create has sold between three to four million game consoles in the U.S. Baer himself continues to invent and develop a remarkable number of videogame and electronic toy and game patents, with many ending up on the production line and to great success.
 Baer’s Simon for Milton-Bradley is a particular standout.
 Some others include a prototypal system to play games through cable TV, the first VCR based “nested data” interactive TV gaming system, the Smarty Bear VCR-cued interactive plush toy, and the Bike Max talking bicycle computer.

 Sources (Click to view; inert links are kept for historical purposes)